 After confirming the mechanochromism of dropcast films made from polymer inks A and B, we turned to confocal laser scanning microscopy (CLSM) to more closely study the morphology of the films, particularly at the mixing interface.
-To this end, CLSM images were acquired that collected the monomer and excimer emission of the dropcast films in two separate channels, thus allowing for the determination of the monomer-to-excimer emission ratio (denoted as \textit{I}$\mathrm{_{M}}$/\textit{I}$\mathrm{_{E}}$ for CLSM images) with micrometer-resolution for different areas of the film \textit{via} image analysis (see Section \ref{methods-sub3} for details).
-Distinct areas comprised of inks A and B were readily identifiable by their fluorescence; namely, “soft” ink A consistently exhibited a lower \textit{I}$\mathrm{_{M}}$/\textit{I}$\mathrm{_{E}}$ than regions of “hard” ink B (Fig.~\ref{fig5}).
-In some regions, a quasi-linear

-decrease in \textit{I}$\mathrm{_{M}}$/\textit{I}$\mathrm{_{E}}$ is observed across the mixing zone when moving from ink B (left side of the image in Fig.~\ref{fig5}a) to ink A (right side), indicative of a compositional gradient between the two inks (Fig.~\ref{fig5}a,b).
-On the other hand, some areas of the mixing zone exhibit a sharp transition between the two inks (Fig.~\ref{fig5}c,d, Fig. A2), likely stemming from selective dewetting processes that occurred during drying.
-Moreover, low-\textit{I}$\mathrm{_{M}}$/\textit{I}$\mathrm{_{E}}$ features were observed interspersed in regions of ink B and vice versa, pointing to complex mixing behavior between the two inks (Fig.~\ref{fig5}a,c,d).
+To this end, CLSM images were acquired.
+The monomer and excimer emission of the dropcast films were recorded in two separate channels, thus allowing for the determination of the monomer-to-excimer emission ratio (denoted as \textit{I}$\mathrm{_{M}}$/\textit{I}$\mathrm{_{E}}$ for CLSM images) with micrometer-resolution for different areas of the film \textit{via} image analysis (see Section \ref{methods-sub3} for details).
+Distinct areas comprised of inks A and B were readily identifiable by their fluorescence; namely, the area formed by “soft” ink A consistently exhibited a lower \textit{I}$\mathrm{_{M}}$/\textit{I}$\mathrm{_{E}}$ than regions formed by “hard” ink B (Fig.~\ref{fig5}).
+In some regions, a quasi-linear decrease in \textit{I}$\mathrm{_{M}}$/\textit{I}$\mathrm{_{E}}$ is observed across the mixing zone when moving from ink B (left side of the image in Fig.~\ref{fig5}a) to ink A (right side), indicative of a compositional gradient between the two inks (Fig.~\ref{fig5}a,b).
+On the other hand, some areas of the mixing zone exhibit a sharp transition between the two inks (Fig.~\ref{fig5}c,d, Fig. A2), likely stemming from limited miscibility of the two polymers and selective dewetting processes that occurred during drying.
+Moreover, low-\textit{I}$\mathrm{_{M}}$/\textit{I}$\mathrm{_{E}}$ features were observed interspersed in regions of ink B and vice versa, pointing to a complex mixing behavior between the two inks (Fig.~\ref{fig5}a,c,d).